 Red and gold dominate the Autumn Colour Walk as the leaves are primed to fall from the trees and the grounds offer unrivalled views of the South Downs.
 Our YHA Littlehampton close by for anyone wanting to make a full day of the walk.

 Vibrant and rich in colour, the autumn colours walk through Ashridge is a 9.5km trail which takes a good three hours to complete.
 The walk follows a section of the Ashridge boundary trail and offers spectacular woodland, parkland and opportunities to see the area’s fallow dear and rows of ancient beech trees.

 The National Trust visitor centre at Ashridge provides refreshments in their café and it’s also a great place to pack a picnic to enjoy along the way.
 Our YHA Jordans is a great choice for affordable accommodation in the area and ensure you get a good night’s sleep afterwards.

 Nant Gwynant Autumn Walk

 The orange canopy of oak trees provide shelter against the brisk autumn winds and offers a unique chance to enjoy the tranquillity and peaceful atmosphere in the depths of the Welsh countryside.
 The local area is dotted with village and hamlets and you can enjoy traditional meals at the Caffi Gwynant at the old Capel Bethania.
 There is also facilities available near the Bethania car park where the Nant Gwynant trail begins.
-Our YHA Bryn Gwynant is a secluded rural retreat and is a perfectly placed Snowdonia hostel for those wanting to take part in the walk this autumn.
+Our YHA Bryn Gwynant is a secluded rural retreat and is a perfectly placed Snowdonia hostel for those wanting to take part this autumn walk in the UK.